 The founder of AZ Dentist, Janne Lynch, DDS believes strongly that we must be concerned about the entire health and well-being of our patients.
 First and foremost, the mouth is a part of the body.
 It is our goal to keep the person healthy, not just the mouth.

 At AZ Dentist we start from an allopathic base of knowledge and use the most current health knowledge and information to refine that base.
 To that end, we offer patients the care we want for ourselves, both as dentists and health-conscious individuals.

 Part of that care includes cosmetic dentistry.
-AZ Dentist was born in Scottsdale, Arizona.
+AZ Dentist was born in Scottsdale, Arizona and has multiple clinics in the Phoenix area.
 In Scottsdale we like to flash not only a healthy smile, but a beautiful one.

 You can always trust that: